What is the Microsoft identity platform?

 Azure AD B2C - Build customer-facing applications your users can sign in to using their social accounts like Facebook or Google, or by using an email address and password.

-Azure AD B2B - Invite external users into your Azure AD tenant as "guest" users, and assign permissions for authorization while they use their existing credentials for authentication.
+Microsoft Entra B2B - Invite external users into your Microsoft Entra tenant as "guest" users, and assign permissions for authorization while they use their existing credentials for authentication.

-If you have an Azure account, then you have access to an Azure Active Directory tenant.
-However, most Microsoft identity platform developers need their own Azure AD tenant for use while developing applications, known as a dev tenant.
+If you have an Azure account, then you have access to a Microsoft Entra tenant.
+However, most Microsoft identity platform developers need their own Microsoft Entra tenant for use while developing applications, known as a dev tenant.

 Learn how to create your own tenant for use while building your applications: